LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Introduction_to_Structured_Content.md

 Actions are a list of applicative actions that will run on the consumer side and will help them to achieve some kind of an operation.
 For instance: navigate with a third party navigation app to a predefined place.

-**Note**: Only button, image and map objects can receive the actions field.
+**Note**: Only button, image and map objects can receive the actions property.

 Types of actions supported by the platform: